Help

 How do I use the MCP server?

-Tana provides a Model Context Protocol (MCP) server that lets external AI agents connect to your workspace.
-Agents can read documents, search content, create and update items, and use the same capabilities available in Tana's built-in chat.
+Tana provides a Model Context Protocol (MCP) server that lets external AI tools connect to Tana.
+From a client like Claude Code or Claude Desktop, an agent can read documents, search content, create and update items, and use the same capabilities available in Tana's built-in chat.

-The MCP server lives at https://home.tana.inc/mcp.
-Authentication is handled automatically via OAuth.
-Settings has a one-click copy for the URL and ready-made configuration snippets.
+The server lives at https://home.tana.inc/mcp, and authentication is handled automatically over OAuth.
+Settings, MCP has a one-click copy for the URL and ready-made configuration snippets.

 How do I use Tana with Claude Code?